 Keboa MT, Beaudin A, Cyr J, Decoste J, Power F, Hovey R, LaFrance L, Ouellet D, Wiseman M, Macdonald ME.
 Dentistry and nursing working together to improve oral health care in a long-term care facility.
 Geriatric Nursing (online first)

 Belanger E, Towers A, Tradounsky G, Wright D, Macdonald ME.
 Of dilemmas and tensions: A qualitative study of palliative care physicians’ positions regarding voluntary active euthanasia in Quebec, Canada.
-Journal of Medical Ethics (online first).
+Journal of Medical Ethics.
+J Med Ethics.
+2019 Jan;45(1):48-53.

 Wright DK, Brajtman S, Macdonald ME.
 Relational ethics of delirium care: Findings from a hospice ethnography.
 Nursing Inquiry, 2018, 25:e12234.